iconify/documentation/documents/pages/icon-finder/packages/index.md

 How is it achieved?

-- Components can be changed during build process.
+- Components and language pack can be changed during build process based on options.
-- Code can be re-used to build custom UI instead of customizing default UI package.
-- Build is configurable.
+- Icon Finder implementations can override components with their own, adding implementation specific stuff.

 Those features make build process flexible, but also very complex.
 To make code easier to organize, core is split into several packages.
 All packages are stored in same monorepo.

 This tutorial is written to help you understand package structure.

-## Packages

-Icon Finder packages are:

-- [Core](#core) does all the heavy parsing: sending API queries, parsing results.
-- [Theme](#theme) that contains stylesheet and theme configuration.
-- [Components](#components) package contains customizable Svelte components that are used to build UI.
-- [Configurator](#configurator) package configures and builds other packages.
-It is used in build process.

 ## Requirements {#main-requirements}